Quasi-lattices of qubits for generating inequivalent multipartite entanglements: Multi-photon resonances

-We observe that at exact qubit-photon resonance or positive detuning, the coefficient $c_{0}$ for the all spin-up state is close to zero, meaning the probability of triple-photon resonance is low.
-In the range of negative detuning, which is the normal case for $\omega_{0}$ is usually less than $\omega_{\mathrm{q}}$, $c_{0}$ starts to increase while the $c_{3}$ for the all spin-down state correspondingly decreases.
-The effect of the inhomogeneous coupling is reflected by the deformation factor $\mathfrak{f}$ in Eq.~(\ref{eq:ratio}), where the ratio can be expanded as a polynomial with roots indicating locations of extrema.
-The numerical solution given in Fig.~\ref{fig:resonance}(b) shows that $c_{0}$ obtains maximum at about $\ell\approx0.3$ and $\ell\approx0.7$, both numbers implying irregular spacings.
-This verifies our prediction that irregularity of the qubit spacings triggers asynchronous excitation of the qubits and increases the chance of multi-photon absorptions.
+Using the experimental data given in Ref.~\cite{fink09}, the numerical solutions of $c_{0}$ and $c_{3}$ are plotted for the highest split state of $\varepsilon$ in Fig.~\ref{fig:coefficients} against the relative spacing $\ell$ on one axis and against the detuning $\Delta\omega$ on the other.
+We observe that at exact lattice-photon resonance or at positive detuning, the coefficient $c_{0}$ (for the all spin-up state) is close to zero, meaning the probability of triple-photon resonance is low.
+In the range of negative detuning, $c_{0}$ starts to increase while the $c_{3}$ (for the all spin-down state) correspondingly decreases and their variations over the relative qubit spacing $\ell$ intensify.
+The plot shows that $c_{0}$ obtains maximum ($c_{3}$ correspondingly obtains minimum) at two values: $\ell\approx0.3$ and $\ell\approx0.7$, verifying our analytical predictions above.
+Being neither 0 nor 1 and symmetric about the middle point $\ell=0.5$, the maxima show that inhomogeneous coupling increases the probability of multi-photon absorptions that lead to the generation of $\left|\mathrm{GHZ}\right\rangle $ state.

-\emph{Multipartite entanglement}--- The entanglement among the three qubits that results from the multi-photon resonances also increases.
-Figure~\ref{fig:entanglement}(a) plots the tripartite concurrence of pure state entanglement as a function of $\ell$ for three detuning values of $\Delta\omega$, using the definition given by Carvalho \emph{et al.}~\cite{carvalho04} that generalizes the original bipartite concurrence given by Wootters~\cite{wootters98}.
-Other parameters are set to the same values of those used in Fig.~\ref{fig:resonance}(b).